aaren/thesis/chapters/05-turbulence-wave-subtraction.md

 standing waves (and therefore controllable) was frustrating.
 This problem was likely avoidable experimentally and demonstrates nicely what can happen when performing lab work under excess time pressure.

+All runs are contaminated with background waves.
+We can remove high frequency waves from all runs; however, lower frequency waves can only be removed from runs with a long measurement period prior to the front passage.
+Not knowing this, when doing the experiments I cut down the majority of the runs to include only a short period before the front passage (to save disk space).
+This leaves us with 5 runs that can be wave-subtracted :(

 ## Overview